 - Your product can appear bigger by taking up more of the white space, making it easier to notice and read

 At the end of the day there’s no point doing the rest of the work shown below if you don’t spend the time getting this one right.
 We recommend finding a local photographer who specializes in product photography before you consider selling on Amazon.

 The Second Image – Connecting Emotionally with the Buyer

 When the first image is complete then you can start work on the second image.
 This image can be the trickiest to get right but sets the stage for success.
-All of your additional images and text will be read based on the emotional state that this second image puts them in.
+All of your additional images and text will be read based on the emotional state that this second image puts your customer in.

 So don’t bore them, engage them.

 “All of your additional images and text will be read based on the emotional state that this second image puts them in“

 Speaking directly to the emotional state of the customer requires a deep understanding of the problem your product solves.
 It also helps to understand their intent – more on why intent matters here.
 Here are some examples of how we’ve done this:

 - For food products we often think about taste, smell or touch.
 The person is likely hungry or is looking for a feeling that this type of food gives them.